benja0x40/MRA.TA/README.md

 The included multi-resolution analysis methods are relevant for both 4C and ChIP-on-chip profiles of broad chromatin components such as histone marks.

-See an illustration in the Gallery below, and real examples in the associated [MiMB.4C](https://github.com/benja0x40/MiMB.4C) workflow.
+See an illustration in the gallery below, and real examples in the associated [MiMB.4C](https://github.com/benja0x40/MiMB.4C) workflow.

 ### Package installation ###